4 Writing Your Future

 Figure 4.14: Like many authors, the playwright Hanif Kureishi writes to find out what he thinks.
 (Lawley 1996) Whatever you are writing, you’ll have a much better understanding of what you are actually thinking after you’ve tried to write it down.
 Writing isn’t just an important product, it’s a crucial process too.
 CC BY-SA portrait of Hanif Kureishi speaking at Emory University in 2008 by Brett Weinstein on Wikimedia Commons w.wiki/6SKv adapted using the Wikipedia App

-4.5.5 Writing as problem solving
+4.5.5 Writing as Problem Solving

 Ever got stuck on a difficult problem?
 Ever tried writing that problem down or articulating the details to a rubber duck?
 There’s something about writing a problem down or articulating the issue to another person.
 Even a rubber duck will do, see figure 4.15.
 So writing can be a useful technique for solving problems, even if nobody else ever reads what you’ve written or heard what you’ve spoken.